Pullusb/How_to_install_Blender_addons/README.md

 - Refresh the addon list so it will show up
 - Bring it forward in the list via the name in search so only this addon appears.

 >note : If you never installed addons from the "install" button the folder probably wont be there.
-You have create "addons" (and eventually "modules") if there are not in 'scripts'.
+You have to create "addons" (and eventually "modules") if there are not in 'scripts'.

 Why addons install here and not in blender datas ?